MyNameIsMikeGreen/Facebook-Message-Parser/README.md

 # Facebook-Message-Parser
 Convert a Facebook message archive to an SQLite database for further querying.

+**Notice**: As of 2018, Facebook has overhauled the format of their data archive dumps and the existing parser will not work with the amendments.
+At this stage, this project is for use exclusively for pre-2018 Facebook message archives.

 ## Running the Script
 To run the parser, run to following command from the project root directory: